brandenbonaby/hyperv-testing/README.md

     -h, --help            show this help message and exit

-    -E, --en-all-delay    Enable Buffer/Message Delay testing on ALL devices.
+    -E, --en_all    Enable Buffer/Message Delay testing on ALL devices.
                           Use -d option with this to set the values for both the buffer delay and the message delay.
 No value can be (0) or less than (-1).
 If testing is disabled on a device prior to running this command, testing will be enabled on the device as a result of this command.

-    -D, --dis-all-delay  Disable Buffer/Message delay testing on ALL devices.
+    -D, --dis_all  Disable Buffer/Message delay testing on ALL devices.
 A value equal to (-1) will keep the current delay value, and a value equal to (0) will remove delay testing for the specified delay column. only values (-1) and (0)